sibytes/yetl.io/docs/tutorial/gettingstarted.md

 git checkout getting-started-step-6
 ```

 Now for the cool bit.
-If you're using vscode then config files in `.vscode` included are already included in the repo that configure `main.py` to execute so you can just hit F5.
+If you're using vscode then config files in `.vscode` included with the repo already configure `main.py` to execute so you can just hit F5.
 Alternatively run the `main.py` however you choose.

 ### Loads The Data
 When process runs a number of things will happen!
 Pyspark should fire up and yetl loads the data from the landing location to the raw deltalake tables in a database called `demo_raw.
 You check this and see the results by running pyspark.